 In a coach house dating from 1816, this winery produces traditional medieval wines including mead—a drink made from honey, fermented grape juice, water, matured spirits, and herbs, a historical favorite of the upper classes.
 The winery is also one of only a couple of distilleries officially licensed to brew Irish potcheen, a heady potato whiskey that was so popular and pernicious, it was banned in 1661, and only made legal again in 1997.
-Most of the products are made for Bunratty Castle’s medieval-style banquets, but visitors are welcome at the working winery to watch the production in progress and taste the brew.
+Most of the products are made for Bunratty Castle’s medieval-style banquets, but visitors to the working winery are welcome to watch the production in progress and taste the brew.

 County Clare› Attraction